Python-IoT/Smart-IoT-Planting-System/cloud/README.md

 Gateway online will send message to cloud, sync the data from cloud to local.
 Gateway online method of communication with cloud base on HTTP(requests).
 Gateway need to send gw.db to cloud regularly.
+Gateway send and download gw.db from cloud via requests framework.

 Gateway heartbeat and command with cloud base on MQTT(hbmqtt).